-With your first dispatch, you will become a registered apprentice with the State of Oregon via the Bureau of Labor & Industry (BOLI).
+With your first dispatch, you will become a registered apprentice with the State of Oregon via Bureau Labor & Industry (BOLI).
 Your progress will be regularly monitored by your committee and reported to the State until you've completed the terms of your Apprenticeship Agreement and earned your Journey Worker Certification.